CumulusNetworks/docs/content/cumulus-vx/Overview.md

 product: Cumulus VX
 version: '4.2'
 ---
-This section provides an overview of Cumulus VX and lists supported environments.
+This section provides an overview of Cumulus VX and lists supported hypervisors.

 ## Cumulus VX